 You will be offered opportunities to access our Masters level research methods modules to provide a sound foundation of specific research knowledge and skills.
 In addition, you will have access to the University’s Proficio research training scheme which allows you to choose training programmes that meet the requirements of your own research topics and methodologies.

-This MSD is offered on a 1 year full-time or 2 year part-time basis.
+This MSD is offered on a 1 year full-time or 2 year part-time basis, plus up to one year of completion.
 Some people choose to do an MSD before applying to undertake a PhD in order to develop their research skills and knowledge and to demonstrate their self-discipline and time management skills to potential supervisors or funders.

 Within the School of Health and Social Care, we have a number of registered Occupational Therapists who are also research supervisors.
 This provides you with the clinical awareness and guidance alongside the scientific rigour necessary to undertake such a MSD.
 Your supervisor(s) will guide you in developing your research plans and support you in your self-directed learning.
 You will also have two supervisory panels a year (one for part-time students) which will allow your progress to be monitored in a more formal manner.